Fusion and positivity in chiral conformal field theory: Introduction

 \subsubsection{Acknowledgments}

-The author would like to thank A. Henriques for patiently explaining his geometric idea of conformal nets, without which this article could not have been written.
+The author would like to thank A. Henriques for explaining his geometric idea of conformal nets, without which this article could not have been written.
 The author would also like to thank V.F.R.
 Jones, M. Bischoff, T. Creutzig, B. Gui, and R. McRae for helpful discussions related to the article.
 The author gratefully acknowledges the hospitality and support of the Max Planck Institute for Mathematics, Bonn, which played a crucial role in this project.
-The author was also supported in part by an AMS-Simons Travel Grant.
+The author was also supported by ARC Discovery Project DP200100067 and an AMS-Simons Travel Grant.